-If the Facility is temporarily or permanently shut down and partially or completely unable to receive and process Acceptable Waste, the Company is obligated to provide waste disposal services by alternate disposal methods.
-In such circumstances, the Energy Credit and the Recovered Materials Adjustment will decrease.
+If the Bristol Facility is temporarily unable to receive and process Acceptable Waste, the Company is obligated to provide waste disposal services at a Designated Facility.
+In such circumstances, the Electrical Revenue Share allocated to the Town may decrease (for Fiscal Year 2017, this was reflected as a credit of approximately \$20,900).